Visit Azul.com Support

 false

-Instructs the Azul Zulu Prime JVM to communicate directly with the CNC server without using SSL.
-Use this option if you installed the CNC server without SSL using the <cnc-install-dir>/deployment-k8s/base profile.
+Instructs Zing to communicate directly with Optimizer Hub without using SSL.
+Use this option if you installed Optimizer Hub without SSL.

 false